aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/_index.md

 **<<image [image_expression] -fitSizeLim>>**

-` `REF note **Note –** If the size of the image is greater than the size of the textbox, then the fitSizeLim switch acts like fitHeight or fitWidth.
+**Note –** If the size of the image is greater than the size of the textbox, then the fitSizeLim switch acts like fitHeight or fitWidth.
 Otherwise, the fitSizeLim switch acts like fitSize.

 ## **Inserting Bookmarks Dynamically**